Development of stadiums in English football: FC United of Manchester

 Since the club's formation in 2005, F.C.
 United have not had their own home ground.
 Instead, they share a ground with Bury F.C., using their Gigg Lane ground.

 In March 2010, the club announced plans to build their own 5,000-capacity football ground in Newton Heath, the original home of Manchester United.
 Manchester City Council initially approved, but within a year had backed out from funding the stadium.
 The council pledged to help FC United build a stadium in a new location with reduced costs, and the alternative site was announced in April 2011 in the Broadhurst Park area of Moston, Manchester.
 After many delays due to legal challenges by a small number of residents, work finally got underway in November 2013.
-The club hopes to be playing at Broadhurst Park for the start of the 2015–16 season.

 Gainsborough Trinity

 In November 2009, Trinity chairman Peter Swann announced that he intends to build a new 4,000-seat stadium for the club.
 The club was hopeful that the new stadium will be open for the beginning of the 2013–14 season, however, in September 2012, Swann announced that the plans will be cancelled, due to his ill health.
 The current plan is for Swann to buy the stadium from current owners the Blues Club, and spend £500,000 improving it.
 As of 27 December 2012, talks are ongoing.